Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 ### Student housing

 Student dorms are the **cheapest option for students**, but they are hard to get.
-There are long waiting lists.[^43] You can get luxury student housing.
-It's very expensive, but it comes with everything you need.
+There are long waiting lists.[^43] It's only available for public universities and *some* private universities.[^56]

 **[How to apply for student housing](https://www.stw.berlin/wohnen/faq-wohnen/wie-bewerbe-ich-mich-um-einen-wohnplatz.html)** (in German) - StudierendenWERK Berlin

+You can also get luxury student housing.
+It's very expensive, but it's easier to get, and it comes with everything you need.

 **[Look for student housing ↑](#dorms-and-student-housing)**